ufs-community/ufs-mrweather-app/docs/UsersGuide/source/faq.rst

 .. note::

-    The model resolution also need to be devided evenly with the layout pair.
+    The model resolution also need to be divided evenly with the layout pair.
 For the given configuration (C96 resolution), :math:`96/3 = 32` and :math:`96/8 = 12`

 .. warning::